ThibautSauv/DocProj/README.md

 ### [Paper](https://arxiv.org/abs/1909.09470)

+This is a fork from the DocProj repository to make the code executable from package calling.

 The source code of Document Rectification and Illumination Correction using a Patch-based CNN by Xiaoyu Li, Bo Zhang, Jing Liao, Pedro V. Sander, SIGGRAPH Asia 2019.

 <img src='imgs/teaser.jpg' align="center" width=850>